 4. Masella

-Next on my list of ski resorts in the Spanish Pyrenees, is Masella.
-This is a short, ten minute drive from La Molina, but has its own extensive range of slopes – 65 of them in fact, covering 78km, the most of all the resorts in this round up.
+Next on my list of ski resorts in the Spanish Pyrenees is Masella.
+This is a short, ten minute drive from La Molina, but has its own extensive range of slopes, more than 70 of them in fact, covering 74km of piste, the most of any resort in this round up.

 That means you have a lot of slopes to choose from, and with 18 ski lifts, plenty of options for getting about the mountain.
-It’s a resort that is more focused on the skiing and snowboarding though, whilst there is a children’s area, there’s no dedicated sledging or snowtubing – or other activities that you might find.
+It’s a resort that is more focused on the skiing and snowboarding though.
+Whilst there is a children’s area, there’s no dedicated sledging or snowtubing, or some of the other activities that you might find at a larger resort.

 For people who love to ski and snowboard though, Masella is brilliant.
-La Molina and Masella have the most sun of any ski destination in Europe – towards the end of the season its not uncommon to see people skiing in vest tops!
+La Molina and Masella both advertise themselves as the sunniest ski resorts in Europe, and towards the end of the season it’s not uncommon to see people skiing in vest tops.

-The other unique selling point of Masella is the night skiing, on Thursdays, Fridays, Saturdays and holidays, 10km of the slopes are floodlit for 2- 3 hours, meaning you can keep skiing after dark!
+The other unique selling point of Masella is the night skiing.
+On Thursdays, Saturdays and holidays, 10km of the slopes are floodlit for 2 to 3 hours, meaning you can keep skiing well after dark.

-I’ve never skied at night before, and this was a truly unique experience.
+I’d never skied at night before, and it was a memorable experience.
 The floodlights are so bright that visibility is excellent, and I really enjoyed myself.
-One word of warning – after the sun goes down the temperatures can really drop, so make sure you wrap up really warm if you’re going for a night skiing option.
-I’d definitely recommend some form of face covering as well, to protect your skin.
+One word of warning though.
+Once the sun goes down the temperatures can really drop, so make sure you wrap up well if you’re heading out for a night session.
+I’d also recommend some form of face covering, to protect your skin.

-Otherwise, Masella is a resort more focused on the pure skiing and snowboarding experience, so will likely appeal more to folks who are either looking to focus on learning, or already know the ropes pretty well.
-And of course, you have access to La Molina with the ALP2500 pass as well, and the previously mentioned ski bus service from Barcelona will let you come here for the day.
+Otherwise, Masella is a resort more focused on the pure skiing and snowboarding experience, so it will likely appeal more to folks who are either looking to focus on learning, or who already know the ropes pretty well.

 Where to Stay in Masella

 There is some accommodation available, but it’s not as extensive as La Molina.
-There are two hotels on site, plus apartments.
+There are two hotels on site, plus a number of apartments.

-Otherwise there’s accommodation in La Molina and Puigcerdà, and we were staying at Hotel Solineu in La Molina when we visited which is a ten minute drive away.
+Otherwise there’s accommodation in La Molina and Puigcerdà, and we stayed at the Hotel Solineu in La Molina when we visited, which is just a ten minute drive away.

 5. Guils

-Last in my list of resorts in this area of the Spanish Pyrenees is Guils.
+Last in my list of resorts in this area of the Spanish Pyrenees is Guils Fontanera.
 We didn’t actually visit Guils, because they only offer Nordic style skiing, which isn’t something either of us do.
-However, if you enjoy cross-country skiing then Guils is definitely an option to consider.
-They also offer winter cycling on specially designed “fat-tyre” bikes, which looks like a unique experience!
+However, if you enjoy cross-country skiing then Guils is well worth considering.
+They also offer winter cycling on specially designed “fat-tyre” bikes, which looks like a unique experience.

 Spanish Pyrenees Ski Resorts Map